PavanRangani/docs/docs/prd/chat/mention.md

 - User list dropdown
     - Dropdown will be open when whitespace is followed by `@`.
     - Dropdown is sorted on alphabetical order of Active clarius users name.
     - Shows user profile picture, Name and Email Address in the dropdown.
-[Image: User dropdown]()
+[Image: User dropdown](https://drive.google.com/file/d/1A18YEZr91MIp_jaRbrW4uy9dxxtkOE6D/view?usp=sharing)
+        - When profile picture is not available with user, it will show default profile picture.
     - Dropdown will be close when user press `Esc` key or clicks somewhere outside area.
     - Filtering is applied based on the character(s) given by the user, which are matching anywhere on:
         - First Name